osmalpkoras/bass-replication/README.md

 ## Acknowledgments

 We thank the authors of [BASS: Boosting Abstractive Summarization with Unified Semantic Graph](https://aclanthology.org/2021.acl-long.472) (Wu et al., ACL-IJCNLP 2021) for their permission to release their Java source code.

+Funding for this work was provided by the German State Ministry of Culture and Science NRW, for research under the Cancer Research Center Cologne Essen (CCCE) foundation.
+The funding was not provided specifically for this project.